-Floral notes are timeless, feminine and romantic.
-It's the personality that brings out feelings, emotions and the sentimental side.
-Reserved women who enjoys solitude and tranquility tend to prefer this heavy sweetness.
+Floral notes are timeless, feminine, and romantic.
+It's the personality that brings out feelings, emotions, and the sentimental side.
+Reserved women who enjoy solitude and tranquility tend to prefer this heavy sweetness.
 Classic romantic can even lead to dating and love.

 The Sexy Idealist

-These notes are usually strong which many finds ideal for cooler evenings and warm outdoors.
+These notes are usually strong which many find perfect for cooler evenings and outdoors.
 If you enjoy changing the way you smell to match your mood, an occasion, or anything you like then there is so much excitement to smell fruity today, musky when going outdoors and sweet romantic on the weekends!

-- Pour Femme - is French which translates to "for women"
+- Pour Femme - is a French word that means "for women"

 - Cologne does not necessarily mean for men.
 Eau de Cologne actually means the fragrance contains about 3 to 8% fragrant extracts and the rest is filler, like alcohol.